abuicke/tarot/major arcana/(19) The Sun/(19) The Sun.md

 ### Reversed

-1) Dissociation, depression, listlessness, low-energy.
+1) Dissociation, depression, listlessness, lethargy.
 2) An unhappy turn of events (what seemed promising is now not going as hoped)